horia16/vite-template/README.md

 This template was originally created for personal projects and is heavily inspired by the another popular template called [Vitesse](https://github.com/antfu/vitesse).

-This template is designed using a modular approach for splitting large applications into smaller self-contained parts resulting in a lot less clutter and easier readability.
+This template is designed using a modular approach for splitting large applications into smaller self-contained parts resulting in a lot less clutter and easier readability on the long run.

 ## Features